 Is Parking Opposite Driveways Allowed?

 It is illegal to park opposite a driveway if it causes an obstruction.
-Ensure your vehicle is at least one metre away from the driveway to avoid blocking access.
+To avoid blocking access, ensure your vehicle is at least one metre away from the driveway.

 Is Parking Near Driveways Permitted?